-During the 2023-24 academic year, campus housing will be provided in the following locations:
+During the 2024-25 academic year, campus housing will be provided in the following locations:

-- The Nest: Traditional, dorm-style residence hall, with shared living and restroom spaces, located within walking distance of the Lanier Academic Center. - The Summit: Dorm-style apartment hall with shared living and restroom spaces.
-Located in downtown West Point above the Point University Book Store and close to Lanier Academic Center. - Living Learning Community (LLC): Located within walking distance of the Lanier Academic Center, two-bedroom, one-bathroom units are home to new and returning students. - The Lofts: Located on Main Street near the Dining Hall, this suite-style living area provides private bathrooms for each room, along with access to a common kitchen and lounge.
-It is home to incoming freshman females. - Hawk Refuge: Located within walking distance of the Lanier Academic Center, this suite-style living area provides private bathrooms for each room, along with access to a common kitchen and lounge.
-It is home to upperclassman males. - Skyhawk Landing: Located within walking distance of the Lanier Academic Center, this suite-style living area provides private bathrooms for each room, along with access to a common kitchen and lounge area.
-It is home to freshmen and sophomore females.
+- The Nest: Traditional, dorm-style residence hall, with shared living and restroom spaces, located within walking distance of the Lanier Academic Center. - The Summit: Dorm-style residence hall with shared living and restroom spaces.
+Located in downtown West Point above the Point University Book Store and close to Lanier Academic Center. - Living Learning Community (LLC): Located within walking distance of the Lanier Academic Center.
+Apartment-style two-bedroom, one-bathroom units with kitchen and living area. - The Lofts: Located on Main Street near the Dining Hall, this suite-style living area provides private bathrooms for each room, along with access to a common kitchen and lounge. - Hawk Refuge: Located within walking distance of the Lanier Academic Center, this suitestyle living area provides private bathrooms for each room, along with access to a common kitchen and lounge. - Skyhawk Landing: Located within walking distance of the Lanier Academic Center, this suite-styling area provides private bathrooms for each room, along with access to a common kitchen and lounge area. - Townhomes: Located within walking distance of the Lanier Academic Center, these townhomes are four-bedroom/five beds with two and a half baths and a common kitchen and living area.

 Students enrolled full-time (12 or more credits) at Point University, and under the age of 26, are required to live in campus housing and maintain a meal plan until they have reached 60 credit hours.
-Incoming freshmen are required to have a 15-meal plan.
-In the case of transfer students, their official class standing with the University will be established by the Registrar's Office via a review of their official transcript; however, for the purposes of housing eligibility, the Residence Life Office will determine a student's status by the number of credits they earned at their previous institution.
-Meaning students who have completed 60+ credit hours at their previous institution will be eligible to live independently; however, all of their classes may not transfer to Point.
+Incoming freshmen are required to have a minimum 15-meal plan.
+In the case of transfer students, their official class standing with the University will be established by the Registrar's Office via a review of their official transcript; however, for the purposes of housing eligibility, the

+Residence Life and Housing Office will determine a student's status by the number of credits they earned at their previous institution.
+Students who have completed 60+ credit hours at their previous institution will be eligible to live independently; however, all of their classes may not transfer to Point.